Orange-OpenSource/hurl/docs/manual/hurl.md

 This option explicitly allows Hurl to perform "insecure" SSL connections and transfers.

-### --interactive {#interactive}

-Stop between requests.

-This is similar to a break point, You can then continue (Press C) or quit (Press Q).

-This is a cli-only option.

 ### -4, --ipv4 {#ipv4}

 This option tells Hurl to use IPv4 addresses only when resolving host names, and not for example try IPv6.